XavierDK/XDKAirMenu/README.md

 XDKAirMenu provides a iOs menu like the FIFA app playing with scale and alpha.

+It is compatible for iPhone/iPad, works for portrait and landscape modes and is highly customisable.

 <img src="img.gif" width='320'/>

 ## How To Get Started

-Download XDKAirMenu and try out the included iPhone example app Check out the documentation for a comprehensive look at all of the functionalities available in XDKAirMenu
+Download XDKAirMenu and try out the included iPhone example app.

+Check out the documentation for a comprehensive look at all of the functionalities available in XDKAirMenu.

 ### Installation with CocoaPods